apple/swift-migration-guide/Guide.docc/CommonProblems.md

 With the addition of this `@preconcurrency import`, `ColorComponents` remains non-`Sendable`.
 However, the compiler's behavior will be altered.
-When using the Swift 6 language mode, the produced here will be downgraded to a warning.
+When using the Swift 6 language mode, the error produced here will be downgraded to a warning.
 The Swift 5 language mode will produce no diagnostics at all.